ivanov-gv/zpcg/.github/README.workflows.md

 2. Must not use a pre/production environment in any way.
 3. Must use only GHCR.io artifactory, which is considered a part of the development environment.
 4. Must not create tags or releases.
+5. Must create only one Docker image of the microservice per commit.
+Git (and git commit) is the only source of truth for artifacts.
+6. Must use only one Docker tag per image, preferably a git tag, may use a commit SHA instead.
+7. Must add labels to the image containing meta-information with at least its version and repo URL.

 CD workflows: